Above and beyond everything else, the single most important issue when facing a Michigan OWI (Operating While

 Of course, looking for a way out of a pending DUI charge is always our first priority in every case we take.
 It’s perfectly understandable that everyone wants to “beat” his or her DUI charge and have the whole thing just go away.

-, however, is that the majority of Michigan DUI charges (in point of fact, more than 9 out of 10) do NOT get tossed out of court, and this number is consistent from year-to-year.
+, however, is that the majority of Michigan DUI charges (more than 9 out of 10) do NOT get tossed out of court, and this number is consistent from year-to-year.

-Accordingly, an intelligent defense strategy has go beyond just hoping to get the charges dismissed, and must include a plan to achieve the best possible outcome (meaning the most lenient result) under all the facts and circumstances that exist in a given case.
+Accordingly, an intelligent defense strategy has go beyond just hoping to get the charges dismissed, and must include a plan to actually produce the best possible outcome (meaning the most lenient result) under all the facts and circumstances that exist in a given case.

 It's a given that everyone’s first priority is to stay out of jail.
 The good news is that, often enough, particularly in 1st offense cases, that’s easy to accomplish.
 Once the prospect of getting locked up has been eliminated, however, there are still plenty of other potential penalties that need to be avoided, or at least minimized.